BibliothecaDAO/master-scroll/docs/background/loot.md

 OG bag holders will be able to distil bags and will receive the elements as individual NFTs on StarkNet.

-These NFTs will evolve over time and will be equippable to an onchain character.
+These NFTs will evolve over time and will be equippable to an on-chain character.

 ![Loot Bag](/img/game/loot-distilation.png)